Examining the Carolina Panthers' roster:

 Running backs (4)

-The top three are a given and Barner is the leading candidate to return kicks in addition to his running back duties.
-Darrin Reaves has had his moments in camp, but it will become a numbers game for him.
-The team had hoped rookie Tyler Gaffney would be in this mix, but he suffered a season-ending injury, was released with the hope to be picked up and placed on IR only to have New England claim him.
+The top three are a given and Barner is the leading candidate to return kicks, in addition to his running back duties.
+Darrin Reaves looked good on Friday and has had moments in camp, but it will become a numbers game for him.

 Tight ends (5)